To Telic or Not to Telic: Why Retirement Feels Psychologically Strange

 Setiya contrasts telic activities with what he calls “atelic” activities.

-Their value exists within the activity itself.
+Their value exists inside the experience itself.

 Examples include: